hhfff/CertificationAuthorityImplmentation/README.md

 ```
 $ docker-compose rm
 ```
-delete docker image if have new source code or complete remove from own system
+delete docker image if have change in source code or want complete remove from own system
 ```
 $ docker rmi cav1
 ```